2026 Agenda

 Upon completion of the masterclass, attendees will:

-- Understand the key drivers of battery degradation and how operational decisions impact asset life and project economics
+- Understand the key drivers of battery performance and degradation and how design and operational decisions impact asset life and project economics

-- Be able to operate and maintain BESS safely under Australian environmental, safety and regulatory conditions
+- Understand key considerations required to operate and maintain BESS safely and reliably under Australian conditions

-- Develop confidence in meeting new technical expectations, including PFR, FCAS and grid-forming inverter requirements
+- Understand key considerations to achieve new technical expectations, including ancillary services and grid-forming requirements

 Outline: